RoryQo/Personal-Website/README.md

-# Rory Quinlan's Resume Template
+# Rory Quinlan's Personal Website Template

 ## Overview
-This repository contains a customizable resume template designed for easy adaptation.
+This repository contains a customizable personal website template designed for easy adaptation.
 Built with HTML and CSS, it features a clean layout and straightforward navigation, allowing you to showcase your educational background, professional experience, skills, and projects effectively.

 ## Features
 - **Responsive Design**: The template is optimized for various screen sizes.
-- **Easy Navigation**: A navigation bar linking to different sections of the resume.
+- **Easy Navigation**: A navigation bar linking to different sections of the site.
 - **Contact Information**: Convenient links to your professional profiles and email.
 - **Detailed Sections**: Individual pages for Education, Experience, Projects, Skills, and Certifications.

 ## Getting Started

 ### Prerequisites
-You need a web browser to view the HTML resume.
+You need a web browser to view the HTML website.
 No additional software is required.

 ### Installation
 1. Clone or download this repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.

 ### Customization Steps
-To make this resume your own, follow these steps:
+To make this website your own, follow these steps:

 1. **Edit `index.html`**:
    - Update your name, title, and contact information.